Best Beauty At Grammys: Rihanna, Cardi B, Miley Cyrus & More

 Rihanna looked drop dead thanks to her very own makeup — Fenty Beauty.
 I especially love her Pro Filt’r Soft Matte Foundation.
 It’s full coverage but not heavy.
 Rihanna has worn both the 330 and 340 shades.
 Her hair was styled by her go-to guy Yusef, using Matrix products.
 Beyonce, was glowing, as usual, thanks to her makeup artist Sir John.

 Camila Cabello looked gorgeous, as usual.
 She’s the new face of L’Oreal’s Elvive Hair Care, and her locks looked super shiny and healthy!
 Nudestix partnered with makeup artist Mary Phillips, who did a gorgeous look on Chrissy Teigen.
 Singer Janelle Monae looked stunning thanks to makeup artist Jessica Smalls, who used Eylure products.
-Bebe Rexha wore Eylure as well, and had her makeup done by artist Kira Nasrat.
+Bebe Rexha rocked sparkly red eye makeup and frosty lips, and her blonde bob straight but with a ton of texture.

 Rita Ora looked sexy and seductive.
 She’s the face of Rimmel London — we love their makeup!
 Anna Kendrick looked pretty on the red carpet.
-Her eyes really popped — she was wearing Eylure falsies!
+Her long hair was styled in pretty waves, and her makeup was very natural.
 Nominee Julia Michaels was picture perfect thanks to makeup artist Sage Maitri.
 Makeup artist Sophie Ono used Kryolan Make-up on Alessia Cara.

 HollywoodLifers, who had the best beauty at the Grammys?